sophmo08/vivid-pioneer/content/events/vhb2026/index.md

   - Anna Apostolidou
   - Florian Kunze
 tags:
-  - Gender Pay Gap
+  - Turnover Intention
-  - DEI
+  - Early Career

 summary: 'Presented at the German Scientific Commission for Human Resources Conference'
 ---
 Presented at the German Scientific Commission for Human Resources Conference